MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

 ### For non-Azure AD accounts

-If your Viva Engage users aren't in Azure AD, then they can update their profiles in Viva Engage by clicking Edit Settings, and then Profile.
+If your Viva Engage users aren't in Microsoft Entra ID, then they can update their profiles in Viva Engage by clicking Edit Settings, and then Profile.

 :::image type="content" source="../../media/e9378a05-bb94-4775-9336-818333e65edf.png" alt-text="Screenshot showing a sample user profile.":::